flipsasser/bodega/README.md

 ### Decorators

-If your product instances respond to a method `Product#decorator`, which returns an decorator class, Bodega will automatically use that to present your product instead of the direct instance.
+If your product instances respond to a method `Product#decorator`, which returns a decorator class, Bodega will automatically use that to present your product instead of the direct instance.
 It does this by following the convention of calling `DecoratorClass.decorate(instance)`.
 Given the following productized model:

 ```ruby
 class Deck < ActiveRecord::Base